mjstackhouse/neuroaid-production/README.md

+*THE BACKEND ASPECT OF THIS APPLICATION WILL TAKE A MOMENT TO LOAD DUE TO USING RENDER.COM'S FREE PLAN*

 # MERN Stack Web App with a Front-End Focus for a mobile app called Neuro-Aid

 ## The Technologies Used and Their Purpose